Ukraine reports more Russian drone attacks

 In the Dnipropetrovsk region, a missile was also destroyed, according to Reznichenko.
 He said that energy infrastructure in the region was being targeted.

+Ukraine's Air Force Command reported Monday that 39 Iranian-made exploding Shahed drones were shot down overnight, as well as two Russian-made Orlan drones and a X-59 missile across Ukraine.

-A blistering New Year’s Eve assault killed at least three civilians across the country, Ukrainian authorities reported, and wounded dozens.
+A blistering New Year’s Eve assault killed at least four civilians across the country, Ukrainian authorities reported, and wounded dozens.
+The fourth victim, a 46-year-old resident of Kyiv, died in a hospital on Monday morning, Klitschko said.

 Multiple blasts rocked the capital and other areas of Ukraine on Saturday and through the night.
 The strikes came 36 hours after widespread missile attacks Russia launched Thursday to damage energy infrastructure facilities, and the unusually quick follow-up alarmed Ukrainian officials.